NoroThinksHeCanCode/claim-freq-models/README.md

 # Claim Frequency Modeling: GLMs and GAMs

-This repository contains a Jupyter Notebook project focused on modeling claim frequency data using Generalized Linear Models (GLMs) and Generalized Additive Models (GAMs).
+This repository contains a Jupyter Notebook (a humble attempt at a) project focused on modeling claim frequency data using Generalized Linear Models (GLMs) and Generalized Additive Models (GAMs).
 The analysis leverages open-source French third-party motor liability data and is designed to reinforce concepts from the CAS MAS-I exam.

 ## Project Overview